 Special Needs Planning

-Special needs trusts dramatically improve the quality of life for people living with permanent disabilities.
-People with disabilities are the only group of people who can own more than $2,000 in non-exempt assets and still qualify for public benefits, provided they create a special needs trust.
-The benefit to having a special needs trust is that you can qualify for public benefits and still have a trust set aside to supplement your care and pay for all of those things which will improve the quality of your life.
-Special needs trusts are also a great option for someone who wants to leave an inheritance to a loved one who already qualifies for public benefits and who does not want to interfere with those benefits.
+One such tool that can be used is a special needs trust.
+People with disabilities are the only group of people who can own more than $2,000 in non-exempt assets, still qualify for public benefits, and also have a trust to supplement care and pay for items which can improve the quality of life.
+Special needs trusts are also an helpful option for someone who wants to leave an inheritance to a loved one who already qualifies for public benefits and who does not want to interfere with those benefits.

 ABLE ACT of 2014